Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ### Stylus Mode

 Some stylus' have a "mode" function, where the user can choose between differen pen modes.
 This is driver specific, and not all devices support this feature.
-For those that do, we can use [`get_device_type`](@ref) to check which mode is currently selected.
+For those that do, we can use [`get_tool_type`](@ref) to check which mode is currently selected.
 The recognized modes are:

 | `DeviceAxis` value | Meaning                   |
 |--------------------|---------------------------|